 Once an invitation to individual interview has been received it is recommended that the applicant contact St Anthony's as soon as possible to confirm their availability.
 If an applicant is unable to make an interview or has decided not to pursue their application they must also inform us of this as soon as possible.

-The interview will be held here at St Anthony's and will take place in a single afternoon or morning.
+The interview will be held here at St Anthony's and will take place on a single afternoon or morning.
 The interview is divided into two stages.
-The first involves a short, 15 minute teaching task delivered to a small group of age-appropriate children.
-The tasks is then assessed and those who successfully delivered the short lesson will be invited to attend the next part of the interview.
+The first involves a short, 15 minute teaching-task delivered to a small group of age-appropriate children.
+The tasks is then assessed, and those who successfully delivered the short lesson will be invited to attend the next part of the interview.

-The second stage invites applicants to attend a panel interview.
-The panel will usually consist of two or three interviewers from our alliance schools, usually led by our School Direct Lead, Mrs C. McFadden.
+The second stage involves applicants attending a panel interview.
+The panel will usually consist of two or three interviewers from our alliance schools.

 Once all second stage interviews have been completed, a decision will be made by the panel based on the outcome of both stages.
-All outcomes will be shared on the day of interview, either in person or via telephone.
+Where possible, all outcomes will be shared on the day of interview, either in person or via telephone.

 All Interview information, including details of the teaching task and group composition, will be sent to applicants in advance.